This article was last updated on the May 6, 2018.

 The batch of settings for Content Dock are:

 - Position - Left or Right.
-This simply allows you to select wether you want Content Dock to display on the left hand side or right hand side of your website.
+This simply allows you to select whether you want Content Dock to display on the left-hand side or right-hand side of your website.

 - Width - Pixels.
 This allows you to set how many pixels the Content Dock should take up.
 The default value is 350 pixels wide.

 - Display - Percentage.
 This option allows you to set when the Content Dock should display.
-Default value is 50, if you keep the default value, the Content Dock will display after the user has scrolled down 50% of your page.
+The default value is 50, if you keep the default value, the Content Dock will display after the user has scrolled down 50% of your page.